-OHIO Program components (continued) Before establishing a bloodborne infectious disease prevention program, the board of health shall consult with all of the following: (1) interested parties from the health district represented by the board, including law enforcement representatives; prosecutors; representatives of community addiction services providers whose alcohol and drug addiction services are certified under law; persons recovering from substance abuse; relevant private, nonprofit organizations, including hepatitis C and HIV advocacy organizations; residents of the health district; the board of alcohol, drug addiction, and mental health services that serves the area in which the health district is located; and (2) representatives selected by the governing authority of the city, village, or township in which the program is proposed to be established.
-After consulting with the interested parties listed above, if the board of health decides to establish a bloodborne infectious disease prevention program, the board shall provide written notice of the proposed location to the governing authority of the induce of the proposed rocation to the governing dumonty of the city, village, or township in which the program is to be located.
+Program components (continued) Before establishing a bloodborne infectious disease prevention program, the board of health shall consult with all of the following: (1) interested parties from the health district represented by the board, including law enforcement representatives; prosecutors; representatives of community addiction services providers whose alcohol and drug addiction services are certified under law; persons recovering from substance abuse; relevant private, nonprofit organizations, including hepatitis C and HIV advocacy organizations; residents of the health district; the board of alcohol, drug addiction, and mental health services that serves the area in which the health district is located; and (2) representatives selected by the governing authority of the city, village, or township in which the program is proposed to be established.
+After consulting with the interested parties listed above, if the board of health decides to establish a bloodborne infectious disease prevention program, the board shall provide written notice of the proposed location to the governing authority of the city, village, or township in which the program is to be located.
 The governing authority retains all zoning rights.
-If carrying out a duty under a component of a bloodborne infectious disease prevention program would be considered a violation of § 2923.24 (possessing criminal tools), § 2925.12 (possessing drug abuse instruments), § 2925.14 regarding the prohibition against illegal possession of drug paraphernalia, or § 3719.172 regarding the prohibition against furnishing a hypodermic needle to another person, an employee or volunteer of the program, when carrying out the duty, is not subject to criminal prosecution for the violation.
-If participating in a component of a bloodborne infectious If participating in a component of a bioodoonne infectious disease prevention program would be considered a violation of such statutes, a program participant who is within 1,000 feet of a program facility and is in possession of documentation from the program identifying the individual as an active participant in the program, the participant is not subject to criminal prosecution for the violation.
-A board of health that establishes a bloodborne disease prevention program shall include details about the program in its annual report.
+If carrying out a duty under a component of a bloodborne infectious disease prevention program would be considered a violation of § 2923.24 (possessing criminal tools), § 2925.12 (possessing drug abuse instruments), § 2925.14 regarding the prohibition against illegal possession of drug paraphernalia, or § 3719.172 regarding the prohibition against furnishing a hypodermic needle to another person, an employee or volunteer of the program, when carrying out the duty, is not subject to criminal prosecution for the violation. of the program, when carrying out the duty, is not subject to the program identifying the individual as an active participant in the program, the participant is not subject to criminal prosecution for the violation.A board of health that establishes a bloodborne disease prevention program shall include details about the program in Miscellaneous provisions its annual report.
+None L I